-The U.S. Trustee's website has a list of approved bankruptcy credit counseling and debtor education agencies that provide services in Spanish and 29 other languages.
+If you speak a language other than English, you can likely get this counseling in your preferred language.
+The U.S. Trustee's website has a list of approved bankruptcy credit counseling and debtor education agencies that provide services in other languages.

 You can also avoid this requirement if you certify to the court’s satisfaction that:

-If you can prove that you didn’t receive credit counseling for these reasons, you must certify that to the court and complete the counseling within 30 days after filing (you can ask the court to extend this deadline by 15 days).
+If you can prove that you didn’t receive credit counseling for these reasons, you must certify that to the court and complete the counseling within 30 days after filing.
+You can ask the court to extend this deadline by 15 days.